5 Things You Need to Know about the Future of SIP

 Accessibility and Cost

 In both accessibility and cost, SIP trunking will continue to forge ahead of other communication solutions.
-No Jitter reports that IP PBX shipments continue to grow even to the point that SIP may soon replace ISDN PRI as the primary way to expand communications for optimal functionality and efficiency.
+Reports show that IP PBX shipments continue to grow even to the point that SIP may soon replace ISDN PRI as the primary way to expand communications for optimal functionality and efficiency.

-While outsourcing finds new ways of making good business sense in 2019, the desire of businesses for greater levels of control and ownership of information will face new challenges in the new year.
+While outsourcing still finds new ways of making good business sense in 2019, the desire of businesses for greater levels of control and ownership of information will increase.
 Total cost of ownership can be drastically reduced by migrating to a SIP solution, which centralizes the implementation and future management of telecommunications.
 In today’s economy, when businesses are looking for greater flexibility and control of systems, SIP trunking provides an economical and customizable solution.

 Globalization in the marketplace spans industries, from retail to research and beyond.
 With an increased reliance on the Internet of Things (IoT) throughout the world economy, SIP will continue to create lighter, cheaper, and faster enhancements to B2B communications without borders.
 Making phone calls over the internet via SIP trunks can only improve and gain new functionality with the fascinating evolution of IoT.